wp-plugins/wp-jquery-lightbox/readme.txt

 This plugin lets you keep [the awesome Lightbox 2](http://www.huddletogether.com/projects/lightbox2/)-functionality, but sheds the bulk of the Prototype Framework **and** Scriptaculous Effects Library.

 Warren Krewenki [ported Lightbox over to jQuery](http://warren.mesozen.com/jquery-lightbox/) and this plugin is mostly a wrapper to his work.
-It provides an admin panel for configuration, (optional) auto-boxing of your image links and support for WordPress galleries, *including* [media library](http://codex.wordpress.org/Media_Library_SubPanel) titles and captions
+It provides an admin panel for configuration, (optional) auto-boxing of your image links and support for WordPress galleries, *including* [media library](http://codex.wordpress.org/Media_Library_SubPanel) titles and captions.

-You can configure the animation speed and disable image resizing (if you don't want the plugin to fit images to smaller monitors).
+Navigate the images with your keyboard: Arrows, P(revious)/N(ext) and X/C/ESC for close.

 See the plugin in action here: [http://game.hgo.se/blog/motion-capture/](http://game.hgo.se/blog/motion-capture/)

+*If you value [my plugins](http://profiles.wordpress.org/users/ulfben/) and want to motivate further development - please **help me out** by [downloading and installing DropBox](http://www.dropbox.com/referrals/NTIzMDI3MDk) from my refferal link.
+It's a cross-plattform application to sync your files online and across computers.
+A 2GB account is free and my refferal earns you a 250MB bonus!*

 == Installation ==